Perspective | ‘S.W.A.T.’ and other cop dramas are trying to tackle race. They could take a page from ‘This Is Us.’

 Such a humanizing effect was less frequently applied to the genre’s endless parade of alleged suspects, perps and shady players; to build a show around them, one must look to cable or streaming.
 And whether we acknowledge it or not, decades of cop shows have shaped our view of arrest, detainment, search, seizure and deadly force — rarely stopping to notice that the characters on the receiving end were always the most expendable.
 It has also had a lasting effect on how we link race to crime.

 “S.W.A.T.” can’t fix that all in one night, but unlike some of its peers, it’s better poised to try.
-The show depicts life among a tightknit squad of the LAPD’s “Special Weapons and Tactics Team,” headed by Sgt.
+The show depicts life among a tightknit squad of the LAPD’s “Special Weapons and Tactics team,” headed by Sgt.
 Daniel “Hondo” Harrelson Jr. (Shemar Moore).
 Although this team is skilled in the latest in high-tech operations, they also excel at old-school violence to take down a surprising number of assailants, cartel members and would-be terrorists.

 The show is one of CBS’s many souped-up retreads of the last decade (“MacGyver,” “Magnum P.I.,” “Hawaii Five-O”), but aside from its title and the throwback theme jam, “S.W.A.T.” exists on its own plane.
 Unsurprisingly for a modern-day network show, Moore, a Black actor, replaced the White Hondo of yore (Steve Forrest).